 Is it safe to use an air compressor with a faulty pressure switch?

-No, it is not safe to use an Air Compressor with a faulty pressure switch.
-A malfunctioning switch can cause the compressor to run continuously, leading to dangerous over-pressurization of the tank, which could rupture.
-It can also prevent the compressor from turning on when needed, leading to operational frustrations.
+No, it is not safe to use an air compressor with a faulty pressure switch.
+A malfunctioning switch can cause the compressor to run continuously, leading to dangerous over-pressurization of the tank, which could rupture and cause severe injury.
+It can also prevent the compressor from turning on when needed, leading to operational frustrations and potential damage to other components.
 Always replace a faulty pressure switch promptly.